atlas-bi/website/src/docs/bi-library/deploy.md

 ---
-title: Atlas BI Library Docs » Deploy
+title: Deploy | Atlas BI Library Docs
 tags: BI Library
 description: Learn about how to deploy Atlas BI Library onto your web server.
 Atlas BI Library runs on .NET 5 and is easily deployed from Visual Studio.
 layout: docs_library.njk